dkodar20/tiger/README.md

-# Summary of Entire Compilers project
+# A Study on Compilers

 ## Reverse polish machine
 - The entire code of reverse polish machine is present in the _`reverse-polish`_ folder